jessie-moe/Arrows/README.md

 # ascii arrows
 # jessie.moe@email.phoenix.edu

-# Going to try to get version control and flow with GitHub.
+# Practice version control and push/pull with GitHub.
 # Drawing ASCII arrows
 # Updates will be listed in README.md

-# Arrows_0.0.2
+# Arrows_0.0.2          added: 02/21/2024 by: Jessie Moe
-#   added another arrow
-#   created functions arrows
-#   updated comments